-Penalty for failure to provide information relating to your issuer's allocation percentage
+If you fail to provide information about your issuer's allocation percentage

 Section 1085(o) of the Tax Law provides for a penalty of \$500 for failure to provide information needed to compute issuer's allocation percentages.
 See instructions for line 36.